qompassai/rose/docs/openai.md

 PARAMETER num_ctx <context size>
 ```

-Use the `ollama create mymodel` command to create a new model with the updated context size.
+Use the `rose create mymodel` command to create a new model with the updated context size.
 Call the API with the updated model name:

 ```shell
 curl http://localhost:11434/v1/chat/completions \